-- (vi) the jth node of G is globally reachable, and - (vii) the jth column of A^{n-1} has positive entries.
+- (iv) the jth node of G is globally reachable; and - (v) the jth column of $A^{n-1}$ has positive entries.

-We postpone the proof of this proposition to Section 1.7.1.
-Next, we characterize the relationship between irreducible aperiodic digraphs and primitive matrices (recall Definition 1.10).
-We postpone the proof to Section 1.7.1.
+Next, we characterize the relationship between irreducible aperiodic digraphs and primitive matrices (recall Definition 1.12).
+We will postpone the proof to Section 1.8.3.

-Proposition 1.30 (Strongly connected and aperiodic digraph and primitive adjacency matrix).
+Proposition 1.35 (Strongly connected and aperiodic digraph and primitive adjacency matrix).
 Let G be a weighted digraph of order n with weighted adjacency matrix A. The following two statements are equivalent:

-- (i) G is strongly connected and aperiodic; - (ii) A is primitive, i.e., there exists $k \in \mathbb{N}$ such that A^k is positive.
+- (i) G is strongly connected and aperiodic; and - (ii) A is primitive, that is, there exists $k \in \mathbb{N}$ such that $A^k$ is positive.

 This concludes our study of adjacency matrices associated to weighted digraphs.
-Next, we emphasize how all results obtained so far have analogues that hold when the original object is a nonnegative matrix, instead of a weighted digraph.
+Next, we emphasize how all results obtained so far have analogs that hold when the original object is a nonnegative matrix, instead of a weighted digraph.

-Remark 1.31 (From a nonnegative matrix to its associated digraphs) Given a nonnegative $n \times n$ matrix A, its associated weighted digraph is the weighted digraph with nodes $\{1, \ldots, n\}$, and weighted adjacency matrix A. The unweighted version of this weighted digraph is called the associated digraph.
-The following statements are analogues of the previous lemmas:
+Remark 1.36 (From a nonnegative matrix to its associated digraphs).
+Given a nonnegative $n \times n$ matrix A, its associated weighted digraph is the weighted digraph with nodes $\{1, \ldots, n\}$ , and weighted adjacency matrix A. The unweighted version of this weighted digraph is called the associated digraph.
+The following statements are analogs of the previous lemmas:

-- (i) if A is stochastic, then its associated digraph has weighted outdegree matrix equal to I_n ; - (ii) if A is doubly stochastic, then its associated weighted digraph is weight-balanced and, additionally, both in-degree and out-degree matrices are equal to I_n ; - (iii) A is irreducible if and only if its associated weighted digraph is strongly connected.
+- (i) if A is stochastic, then its associated digraph has weighted outdegree matrix equal to $I_n$ ; - (ii) if A is doubly stochastic, then its associated weighted digraph is weight-balanced and, additionally, both in-degree and out-degree matrices are equal to $I_n$ ; and - (iii) A is irreducible if and only if its associated weighted digraph is strongly connected.

-Finally, to conclude this section, we study a third relevant matrix associated to a digraph, called the Laplacian matrix.
+So far, we have analyzed in detail the properties of adjacency matrices.
+We conclude this section by studying a second relevant matrix associated to a digraph, called the Laplacian matrix.
 The Laplacian matrix of the weighted digraph G is